The mission of the North Carolina Board of Nursing is to protect the public by regulating the practice of nursing.

 When the Board receives a complaint, a determination is made as to whether the Board has jurisdiction and whether the reported allegation(s) violate existing laws (NPA) or regulations (North Carolina Administrative Code Rules) that govern a nurse's practice.

 Once affirmed the complaint is assigned to an investigator who will notify the nurse via the contact information on file with the Board.
 In rare circumstances, notification may be withheld if in doing so would impede the investigation.
-The nurse may be flagged on the Board's website and NURSYS to alert prospective employers the Board is conducting an investigation.
+The nurse may be flagged in NURSYS when the Board is conducting an investigation.
 Law enforcement or other pertinent agencies may be notified in the course of the investigation as appropriate.

 If a nurse elects to retain an Attorney, the nurse will be responsible for ensuring that their Attorney provides the Investigator with a Letter of Representation on company letterhead.
 The nurse is responsible for all attorney fees.